aabbtree77/session-auth-starter/README.md

 ## Introduction

-This is a starter template for a web app with a session-based authentication.
-It is based on "Lucia Astro User Name Password" example provided in Lucia docs.
+This is a starter template for a CRUD web app with a session-based authentication.
+It is based on ["Lucia Astro User Name Password" example](https://github.com/lucia-auth/examples/tree/main).
 Node.js, TypeScript, React, Lucia v3, Astro.

 ```sh
 npm install
 npm run dev
 ```

-The sole reason for this code is to practice web development with a metaframework, and see what these modern Js tools (Astro, Next.js, SvelteKit, Remix...) have to offer.
-This Astro-based code works and is quite readable, perhaps more readable and hassle-free than any other way, but I do not like the idea of a metaframework now that I have tried it.
+The sole reason for this code is to practice web development with a metaframework.
+Kudos to [pilcrow](https://github.com/pilcrowOnPaper) for sharing complete examples with multiple authentication methods and multiple frameworks.

 ## Official "Lucia Astro UserName Password" Example